 Are you planning a trip to Taiwan?
-If so, this 2 weeks in Taiwan itinerary will come in handy!
+If so, this 2 weeks in Taiwan itinerary is just what you need to plan an epic trip!

 Planning a Taiwan Itinerary